asauber/kubernetes-proxy-protocol-demo/README.md

 $ helm install my-release ingress-nginx/ingress-nginx
 ```

-2. Point a wildcard domain name at your ingress-nginx NodeBalancer
+2. Point a domain name at your ingress-nginx NodeBalancer

 ```
 $ kubectl get services -A